Maya Joint: 2024: Major debut and first win

-2025: First WTA Tour title, Billie Jean King Cup debut, top 60
+2025: Two WTA Tour titles, top 40

 Having announced her decision to turn professional, Joint began the 2025 season with a victory over fellow Australian Maddison Inglis at the Brisbane International, before falling to 10th seed Victoria Azarenka in three sets in the second round.
 The following week, she reached her first WTA semifinal at the Hobart International by defeating Olga Danilović and then fourth seed Magda Linette for her maiden win against a top-50 ranked player, before overcoming wildcard entrant Sofia Kenin in the quarterfinals.
 She lost in the last four to second seed Elise Mertens.

 Joint was given a wildcard entry into the main draw at the Australian Open, but lost to seventh seed Jessica Pegula in the first round.

 Partnering Taylah Preston, Joint won her first WTA 125 doubles title at the Cancún Open, defeating Aliona Bolsova and Yvonne Cavallé Reimers in the final.

 Joint qualified for the main draw at the Mérida Open and defeated Julia Grabher.
 As a result, Joint reached on 3 March 2025 the top 100 in the singles rankings for the first time in her career, becoming only the second teenager in the top 100, at the age of 18 (and second youngest after Mirra Andreeva).
 She defeated world No. 20 and fifth seed Donna Vekić, conceding only three games, to make it through to her first WTA 500 quarterfinal.
 Joint won the first set of her last eight encounter against Elina Avanesyan but ultimately lost the match, getting bagelled in the deciding set.
 Despite the defeat she rose into the top 85 in the rankings.

 In March, Joint qualified for the WTA 1000 tournament at Indian Wells.
 She lost to Sorana Cîrstea in the first round.

-Joint made her debut for the Australia Billie Jean King Cup team against Kazakhstan in the 2025 qualifying round held in Brisbane in April, losing to Yulia Putintseva in the opening singles match.
+She made her debut for the Australia Billie Jean King Cup team against Kazakhstan in the 2025 qualifying round held in Brisbane in April, losing to Yulia Putintseva in the opening singles match.
 She then defeated Yuliana Monroy as Australia beat Colombia, although it was not enough to see them progress to the finals.

 After qualifying for the Madrid Open, Joint overcame wildcard entrant Carlota Martínez Círez to secure her first WTA Tour main draw clay-court win.
 Aged 19 years and five days at the time, the victory also made her the youngest Australian to win a WTA 1000 match, breaking the previous record of 20 years and 330 days set by Ashleigh Barty at the 2017 Miami Open.
 Joint lost to 11th seed Emma Navarro in the second round.
 She qualified for the Italian Open, but lost to Emma Raducanu in the first round.